Polclard/Polclard/README.md

 - 👋 Hi, I’m @Polclard (Alen Jangelov)
 - 👀 I’m interested in Computer Engineering
-- 🌱 I’m currently learning Software Engineering and Information Systems
+- 🌱 I’m currently studying Software Engineering and Information Systems

 <!---
 Polclard/Polclard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.